There may be no more confusing car-care topic than that of tire treatments.

 Meguiar’s G7516 Endurance Tire Gel

-Meguiar’s G7516 Endurance Tire Gel is a purple bottled gel which you’ll need to apply with gloves and a sponge applicator, as it’s a silicone and solvent-based dressing.
+Meguiar’s G7516 Endurance Gel is a purple bottled gel that you’ll need to apply with gloves and a sponge applicator, as it’s a silicone and solvent-based dressing.
 The extra effort in application is worth it, though, because Mequiar’s provides a highly rain-resistant and long-lasting polymer-based shine.

 What We Like